tharindupr/BaiCoin/doc/README.md

 Intro
 ---------------------
-BaiCoin is a free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
+BaiCoin is a derivative of LiteCoin (Which is a derivative of Bitcoin) using scrypt as a proof-of-work algorithm.
+The sole purpose of this coin is to create a digital currency for Bai people (බයියො) in Sri Lanka to untilize in paying Chineese debts.
+It is a free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
 Users hold the crypto keys to their own money and transact directly with each other, with the help of a P2P network to check for double-spending.